dracos/Theatricalia/README.md

 Django modifications
 --------------------

+The following were previously made by Django code modifications and need to be reintroduced some other way:
+* Email uniqueness

 In my bad youth (look, it was using SVN when this project began), I have made some modifications to Django, as follows (this is mostly so hopefully this can eventually be cleaned up):